petergombos/cantrip/README.md

 });
 ```

 The delete method is very similar.
-However, there is no POST, PUT or PATCH method, only a *set* action, that takes a second argument, which defines the data you wish to save.
+However, there are no POST, PUT or PATCH methods, only a *set* action, that takes a second argument, which defines the data you wish to save.
 The third parameter signifies whether you want to use a PUT (false) or PATCH (true) -like method.

 ```js
 app.post("/articles", function(req, res, next) {